minhquan148/Graduation-thesis-majoring-in-Computer-Networks-and-Communications_UIT/README.md

 - Consider data augmentation techniques or adjusting training parameters to further enhance results.
 - Further research on model optimization to reduce the number of parameters and increase computational efficiency without compromising accuracy.v

+### 1.9 Conclusion

+#### 1.9.1 Advantages
+- The system successfully identifies traffic lights, violation areas, and vehicle license plates.
+It was deployed and tested in the University Village area, effectively recognizing traffic lights and violators' license plates.
+- The application was successfully deployed to capture violating vehicles based on their license plates.

+#### 1.9.2 Disadvantages
+- The system lacks real-time recognition capabilities.
+The video processing time is quite long.
+- The actual testing time for the system was relatively short (30 minutes), and it could not export license plate information to a txt file.
+- The system cannot operate continuously over time.
+A potential solution to improve this is to deploy the model on an EC2 cloud service.